cdapio/cdap/docs/developer-guide/source/faq.rst

 How long does it take to provision a Sandbox Reactor?
 -----------------------------------------------------
 The normal time is between ten to twenty minutes but time varies based on how many users are provisioning at a given time.
 We've recently observed longer delays because of an unexpected high demand during peak hours, provisioning taking up to 30 minutes has been observed.
 Sandbox creation can take several minutes.
-If no confirmation is received within anhour, please contact `support <https://continuuity.uservoice.com/clients/widgets/classic_widget?mode=support&link_color=162e52&primary_color=42afcf&embed_type=lightbox&trigger_method=custom_trigger&contact_enabled=true&feedback_enabled=false&smartvote=true&referrer=http%3A%2F%2Fwww.continuuity.com%2Fdevelopers#contact_us>`_
+If no confirmation is received within anhour, please contact `Continuuity support <https://continuuity.uservoice.com/clients/widgets/classic_widget?mode=support&link_color=162e52&primary_color=42afcf&embed_type=lightbox&trigger_method=custom_trigger&contact_enabled=true&feedback_enabled=false&smartvote=true&referrer=http%3A%2F%2Fwww.continuuity.com%2Fdevelopers#contact_us>`_

 Is my Sandbox Reactor accessible or visible to other users?
 -----------------------------------------------------------